Kombats12345/Machine-Madness/README.md

 A. I have a personal email address, but I don't really check it that much.

 I'll try to be active on my school one (5620702472@stlucieschools.org), but if you really wanna contact me fast, you should message me over Discord (Kombats12345#2700).
 Expect me to answer within a few minutes to a few days outside of school hours.
+Notify me if you find a bug.

 Q. Why didn't you format this file better?